tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

 ## Introduction

-Advanced usage tracking allows you to monitor the usage of Java servers in your fleet which includes the applications deployed on the Java server, and the managed server and managed instances on which an application is deployed.
+Advanced usage tracking allows you to monitor the usage of Java servers in your fleet which includes the applications deployed on the Java server, the managed server and managed instances on which an application is deployed.

 This lab walks you through the steps to track Java servers in a managed instance.